Have equity in your home? Want a lower payment? An appraisal from Peterson Appraisal Group can help you get rid of your PMI.

-During the recent mortgage boom of the mid 2000s, it became customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
-A lender is able to manage the added risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower defaults on the loan and the worth of the house is less than what the borrower still owes on the loan.
+During the recent mortgage boom of the mid 2000s, it became common to see lenders requiring down payments of 10, 5 or even 0 percent.
+How does a lender handle the added risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI guards the lender if a borrower doesn't pay on the loan and the market price of the house is lower than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Keen homeowners can get off the hook ahead of time.
-The law states that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Savvy home owners can get off the hook a little early.
+The law stipulates that, upon request of the home owner, the PMI must be abandoned when the principal amount equals just 80 percent.

-Considering it can take countless years to get to the point where the principal is just 20% of the original loan amount, it's important to know how your home has appreciated in value.
-After all, every bit of appreciation you've acquired over the years counts towards abolishing PMI.
-So why should you pay it after your loan balance has dropped below the 80% mark?
-Your neighborhood might not be minding the national trends and/or your home may have gained equity before things settled down, so even when nationwide trends predict decreasing home values, you should understand that real estate is local.
+Since it can take many years to reach the point where the principal is only 20% of the initial amount of the loan, it's necessary to know how your home has appreciated in value.
+After all, all of the appreciation you've obtained over the years counts towards abolishing PMI.
+So why pay it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood might not be reflecting the national trends and/or your home may have gained equity before things cooled off, so even when nationwide trends predict plunging home values, you should understand that real estate is local.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Peterson Appraisal Group, we're masters at analyzing value trends in Rocklin, Placer County and surrounding areas, and we know when property values have risen or declined.
-When faced with data from an appraiser, the mortgage company will generally drop the PMI with little anxiety.
-At which time, the home owner can relish the savings from that point on.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to understand the market dynamics of their area.
+At Peterson Appraisal Group, we know when property values have risen or declined.
+We're experts at recognizing value trends in Rocklin, Placer County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will usually do away with the PMI with little anxiety.
+At that time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: